-- Install AM and Web Agents Documentation in different servers. - Make sure AM is running, so that you can contact AM from the agent web server. - Install the web server before you install the agent. - · Install only one Web Agents Documentation for each web server, and configure as many agent instances as necessary. - For environments with load balancers or reverse proxies, consider the communication between the agent and the AM servers, and between the agent and the client.
+- Install AM and Web Agent in different servers. - Make sure AM is running, so that you can contact AM from the agent web server. - · Install the web server before you install the agent. - Install only one Web Agent for each web server, and configure as many agent instances as necessary. - For environments with load balancers or reverse proxies, consider the communication between the agent and AM servers, and between the agent and the client.
 Configure both AM and the environment before you install the agent.
 Learn more from Configure load balancers and reverse proxies.

-Download and unzip Web Agents Documentation
+Download and unzip Web Agent

-Go to the Backstage download site and download an agent based on your architecture, and operating system requirements.
+Go to the Backstage download site \square and download an agent based on your architecture, and operating system requirements.
 Verify the checksum of the downloaded file against the checksum posted on the download page.